Incorporating Encoding into Quantum System Design: Spin Chains

-Up to an arbitrary scale factor and offset, the spectrum for a perfect state transfer system is a set of integers where the even (odd) integers are assigned to $H_+$ ($H_-$) and the perfect transfer time is $\pi$.
+Up to an arbitrary scale factor and offset, the spectrum for a PST system is a set of integers where the even (odd) integers are assigned to $H_+$ ($H_-$) and the perfect transfer time is $\pi$.
 In the field-free case of $B_n=0$, $\phi$ is an integer multiple of $\frac{\pi}{2}$.

 For end-to-end transfer, where $\ket{\Psi_\text{in}}=\ket{1}$, then $\braket{\lambda_n}{\Psi_\text{in}}$ is non-zero for \emph{all} eigenvectors, and hence every eigenvalue must satisfy the integral condition.
-Transfer between nodes in the bulk of a chain has, to date, defied such easy description because it is possible for a given $\braket{\lambda_n}{m}$ to be 0, meaning that the corresponding eigenvalue need not fulfil the spectral conditions.
+Transfer between nodes in the bulk of a chain has, to date, defied such a concise description because it is possible for a given $\braket{\lambda_n}{m}$ to be 0, meaning that the corresponding eigenvalue need not fulfil the spectral conditions.
 However, we will now use this to our advantage.
 Imagine that we have a fixed Hamiltonian $H$ whose eigenvalues we know.
 These may be categorised as the set $\Gamma_P$ which satisfy the perfect transfer conditions at time $t_0$, and $\Gamma_{\bar P}$, the imperfect ones which do not satisfy the perfect transfer conditions.
 If we can select an encoding $\ket{\Psi_\text{in}}$ such that for all $n\in\Gamma_{\bar P}$, $\braket{\lambda_n}{\Psi_\text{in}}=0$, we have perfect encoded state transfer.
 Our task is straightforward: find any state supported on $\Pi_\text{in}$ that is in the null space of

 The existence of such a state is guaranteed provided the size of the encoding region is larger than $|\Gamma_{\bar P}|$.